dubeyrahul/dubeyrahul.github.io/_posts/2019-08-04-writing-effective-python-code.md

 ---
 layout: post
-title: "Python tips: Part 2 - Writing effective Python code"
+title: "Writing Pythonic code: Part 2"
 date: 2019-08-04
 ---

+This is the second post on writing Pythonic code.
 In this post, we will first go over some aspects of writing effective Python code by brushing over topics such as: slicing, list comprehension, generator expressions.
-I learned these lessons from the book: [Effective Python](https://www.amazon.com/Effective-Python-Specific-Software-Development/dp/0134034287/ref=sr_1_3?keywords=effective+python&qid=1564961661&s=gateway&sr=8-3) which I share below.

 + [Writing effective Python code](#writing-effective-python-code)
   - [Slicing](#slicing)